Pyongyang: Politics

 Major government and other public offices are located in Pyongyang, which is constitutionally designated as the country's capital.
-The seat of the Workers' Party Central Committee and the Pyongyang People's Committee are located in Haebangsan-dong, Chung-guyok.
+The seat of the Workers' Party Central Committee and the Pyongyang City People's Committee are located in Haebangsan-dong, Chung-guyok.
 The Cabinet of North Korea is located in Jongro-dong, Chung-guyok.

 Pyongyang is also the seat of all major North Korean security institutions.
 The largest of them, the Ministry of Social Security, has 130,000 employees working in 12 bureaus.
 These oversee activities including: police services, security of party officials, classified documents, census, civil registrations, large-scale public construction, traffic control, fire safety, civil defence, public health and customs.
-Another significant structure based in the city is the Ministry of State Security, whose 30,000 personnel manage intelligence, political prison systems, military industrial security and entry and exit management.
+Another significant structure based in the city is the National Intelligence Agency, whose 30,000 personnel manage intelligence, political prison systems, military industrial security and entry and exit management.